cloudera/hue/docs/docs-site/content/developer/development/_index.md

 #### Apache Hive

 You can connect to an existing Hive instance or setup a new one locally.
 An easy way to setup one is with Docker.
-You could use this container for Hive 2.3.2 - https://github.com/big-data-europe/docker-hive.
+You could use this [Hive 2 container](https://github.com/big-data-europe/docker-hive.).

     git clone https://github.com/big-data-europe/docker-hive
     cd docker-hive
     docker-compose up -d

-Just follow the above 3 steps and you would have a running Hive instance on jdbc:hive2://localhost:10000.
+Just follow the above 3 steps and you would have a running Hive instance on `jdbc:hive2://localhost:10000`.

-Now under Hue open `desktop/conf/pseudo-distributed.ini` file in a text editor, and modify the following options.
+Now under Hue open `desktop/conf/pseudo-distributed.ini` file in a text editor, and modify the following properties:

-Directly below the `[[beeswax]]` line, add the following:
+1. Directly below the `[[beeswax]]` line, add the following:

     # Host where HiveServer2 is running.
     hive_server_host=localhost